Research activities in the speech therapy group of a kindergarten

 (day Night).

-The method of problematic search (project) learning is relevant and
+The method of problem-based search (project) learning is relevant and

-very efficient.
-It allows the child to experiment
+very effective.
+It gives the child the opportunity to experiment,

 synthesize acquired knowledge, develop creative abilities

-and communication skills, which allows him to adapt to the changing situation of schooling.
+and communication skills, which allows him to adapt to the changed situation of school learning.

 MESSAGES.